MaheshKaji/Face-recognition-and-attendance-management./README.md

 # Face-recognition-and-attendance-management.
-recognise your using openCV and updates the attendace.
-Also has Liveness detection.
+recognise you using openCV and updates the attendace.
+Also has Liveness detection and sentimental analysis(detects mood based on expressions)